 Suffragist, abolitionist, and social activist Elizabeth Cady Stanton was born in Johnstown, New York, on November 12, 1815.
-She was the eighth of 11 total children born to Daniel and Margaret Livingston Cady.
-However, six of her siblings died early in their lives; leaving only Cady Stanton and four of her sisters to live well into adulthood.
+She was the eighth of 11 kids born to Daniel and Margaret Livingston Cady.
+However, six of her siblings died early in life; leaving only Stanton and four of her sisters to live into adulthood.

 Stanton’s father served a term in the United States Congress from 1814 until 1817.
 He later became a circuit court judge and then a New York Supreme Court justice.
 Through her father, Cady Stanton learned about the law, which had a major impact on her outlook and education.

 Stanton’s mother fell into a depression after losing so many children.
 This kept her from becoming deeply involved in her surviving children’s lives.
 Consequently, Cady Stanton felt like her eldest sister (by eleven years) raised her.

 Stanton attended Johnstown Academy until she was 16 years old.
 In fact, she was the only girl in the school’s advanced courses in math and languages.
 Post-graduation, she faced her first sexist experience; she could not enroll at Union College because the school only accepted male students.
 Instead, she attended Troy Female Seminary, founded and run by Emma Willard; a women’s rights activist who dedicated her life to education.

 Cady Stanton moved to Peterboro in 1839, where she met a journalist and abolitionist named Henry Brewster Stanton.
 The two volunteered for the American Anti-Slavery Society, and by the following year, were married.
 Over the following twenty years, they had six children together.